Microbial toxin: Types

-Trichothecenes is a mycotoxin that is produced from the fungi species, Fusarium graminearum.
+Trichothecene is a mycotoxin that is produced from the fungi species Fusarium graminearum.
 The T-2 toxin, Type A, and DON, Type B, are major mycotoxins that are responsible for toxicity in humans and animals.
 These two types come from an epoxide at the C12 and C13 positions in the trichothecenes.
-The T-2 toxin was found after civilians ate wheat that was contaminated by the Fusarium Fungi, during WWII from a biological weapon, the T-2 toxin was an outbreak and made humans develop symptoms like food poisoning, chills, nausea, dizziness, etc. The Trichothecenes mycotoxin affects animals by decreasing plasma glucose, blood cell and leukocyte counts.
+The T-2 toxin was found after civilians ate wheat that was contaminated by the Fusarium fungi during WWII from a biological weapon.
+The T-2 toxin was an outbreak and made humans develop symptoms like food poisoning, chills, nausea, dizziness, etc. The trichothecenes mycotoxin affects animals by decreasing plasma glucose, red blood cell and leukocyte counts.
 Pathological changes in the liver and stomach, as well as weight loss has been accounted for.

 Zearalenone is a mycotoxin that is produced from Fusarium graminearum and Fusarium culmorum that are found in different types of foods and feeds.
 Zearalenone is a non-steroidal estrogenic mycotoxin that is found in farm animal's reproductive disorders and in humans it causes hypoestrogenic syndrome.
-Effects that come from Zearalenone include, enlarged uterus, improperly running reproductive tract, decreasing the fertility in women, and causes progesterone and estradiol levels to become not normal.
-If Zearalenone is consumed during pregnancy, it can cause reduced fetal weight and decrease the chance of survival for the embryo.
+Effects that come from zearalenone include enlarged uterus, improperly running reproductive tract, decreasing the fertility in women, and causes progesterone and estradiol levels to become abnormal.
+If zearalenone is consumed during pregnancy, it can cause reduced fetal weight and decrease the chance of survival for the embryo.

-Fumonisins, Fusarium verticillioides, is found in nature where fumonisin B1 has largely contaminated the area.
+Fumonisins, Fusarium verticillioides, are found in nature where fumonisin B1 has largely contaminated the area.
 These mycotoxins are hydrophilic compounds.
 Studies have shown that esophageal cancer can be related back to corn grain that contains fumonisins.
 Other effects from fumonisins are birth defects of the brain, spine, and spinal cord.
-In animals, problems with the pulmonary edema and hydrothorax swine's have been proven to have association with fumonisins.
+In animals, problems with the pulmonary edema and hydrothorax swines have been proven to have association with fumonisins.

 Ochratoxin is a mycotoxin that is produced by Aspergillus species and Penicillium species.
-The most researched ochratoxin is the Ochratoxin A (OTA), which is a fungal toxin.
+The most researched ochratoxin is the ochratoxin A (OTA), which is a fungal toxin.
 This mycotoxin targets the OTA of kidneys and causes kidney disease in humans.
 Ochratoxin A is an immunosuppressive compound.
 Ochratoxin is a renal carcinogen, which has been found by animals containing OTA.

-Aflatoxin is a mycotoxin that is produced from Aspergillus flavus and Aspergillus parasititcus.
-A type of Aflatoxin, AFB1 is the most common mycotoxin that is found in human food and animal feed.
+Aflatoxin is a mycotoxin that is produced from Aspergillus flavus and Aspergillus parasiticus.
+A type of aflatoxin, AFB1, is the most common mycotoxin that is found in human food and animal feed.
 AFB1 targets the liver of both humans and animals.
 Acute aflatoxicosis can make humans and animals have symptoms like abdominal pain, vomiting, and even death.